Suhaib3100/multi-format-ai-agents/README.md

 }
 ```

+## Postman Collection

+For easy testing of all API endpoints, a Postman collection is available in the project root directory:

+- File: `postman_collection.json`

+To use the collection:

+1. Open Postman.
+2. Click the `Import` button.
+3. Select the `postman_collection.json` file from your project directory.
+4. The collection will be imported, and you can then explore and run the predefined requests for each endpoint.

 ## Action Routing

 The system includes an `ActionRouter` that processes the output of the specialized agents.
 When an agent identifies a condition that requires a follow-up step (indicated by the `action_triggered` field in its output), the Action Router intercepts this and simulates performing a predefined action.